oqusous/car_recommendation_/README.md

 The Annoy model acheived best results and the algorithim was integrated into a front end streamlit script.
 This was determined through examining different examples of cars input into the Annoy vs KAgglomerativeClustering (k=110,linkage = complete) vs PCA 15 Components with KAgglomerativeClustering models.

 Improvements:
-● Integrate electric cars and 2020 models.
+  *Integrate electric cars and 2020 models.
-● Find other data sources to scrape for cars that required more KNN predictions.
+  *Find other data sources to scrape for cars that required more KNN predictions.
-● Hybrid recommender with user and expert ratings.
+  *Hybrid recommender with user and expert ratings.
-● Formulate value for options like infotainment system and interior material quality.
+  *Formulate value for options like infotainment system and interior material quality.